sheffield-bioinformatics-core/somatic-variants/index.md

 ## Background

 #### Where do the data in this tutorial come from?

-The data for this tutorial are down-sampled to genes that are present in the COSMIC dataset We will use these data throughout the course to call variants, filter and discuss the clinical impact of any mutations.
+The data for this tutorial are from a cancer patient down-sampled to genes that are present in the COSMIC dataset.
+We will use these data throughout the course to call variants, filter and discuss the clinical impact of any mutations.

 # Preparation and Data Upload